 Over the past few years various business have come in the spotlight for offering IV hangover cures in New York, Miami, Las Vegas, London, Los Angeles and other metropolitan locales.
 These medical operations utilize intravenous (IV) vitamin drips with various additives and medications to combat the effects of hangovers.
-At the same time industry experts and medical professionals caution about the ethics and evidence behind these treatments.
+At the same time industry experts and medical professionals caution about the ethics and evidence behind these therapies.

 “Hangover is defined by Webster’s dictionary as an unpleasant feeling such as a headache, occurring as an after effect from the use of drugs (especially alcohol).
 This unpleasant sensation can be primarily attributed to dehydration, electrolyte disturbance, as well as production of toxins from the metabolism of alcohol”